 Cards For Decolonization, formerly known as Cards Against Colonialism, is a satire and humor based game.
 The original intent of Cards for Decolonization was to create a safe space of humor where players could have a dialogue, find healing through laughter, and maybe learn something about contemporary Indigenous issues.

 We are stronger when we laugh and humor makes it easier to talk about difficult issues.
 Cards For Decolonization attempts to embrace the modern Native Culture, and allows us to learn and laugh at the same time.

 "Through this short and profound experience, I realized how putting these stereotypes on the table can help with the decolonization of the individuals who would be playing the game.
 It also drives the conversation to a deeper level, shift paradigms and awakens consciousness.
 It leads to storytelling of one's culture, which can be liberating, transformative and set the trajectory for culture healing and revitalization.....and it is so hilariously wrong!"~Gerry Ebalaroza-Tunnell Hawaiian

-If you like this game and want to expand it for more fun, please buy the Western Expansion Pack that we carry here too!
+If you like this game and want to more cards, please buy the Western Expansion Pack or Indigenous Creatures Expansion Pack!

 Hand-Made in St. Ignacious, Montana.
 USA.
 To reduce waste, the deck is not wrapped in plastic.

 A “White Settler” (self-description of himself) emailed Trickster and asked if it was all right for him to buy Cards for Decolonization and to play the game with friends...I reached out to the producer (or manufacturer) in Montana and they offered the following statement: